Whatapalaver/shuffle_decider/README.md

 Basic User Stories
 ----

-- [ ] As a lone player, so I can have help with my decision making, I'd like two hands to be dealt (compute hand and my hand) with the highest scorer declared a winner or a draw for matching scores.
+- [x] As a lone player, so I can have help with my decision making, I'd like two hands to be dealt with the highest scorer declared a winner or a draw for matching scores.

 - [ ] As a player, so I can control the speed of the game, I would like to determine the number of cards dealt for each hand.